percona/pmm-doc/docs/get-started/advisors-details.md

 The [**Advisors**](https://portal.percona.com/advisors) page in the Percona Portal lists the Percona Advisors you can run from PMM.
 That Page will show the Advisors available for your subscription tier.

-For simplicity, we also listening all Advisors and checks on this page:
+For simplicity, we also listing all Advisors and checks on this page:

 ### Configuration Advisors